nautobot/nautobot-app-ssot/docs/user/integrations/ipfabric.md

 ### When no subnet mask is reported

 With **IP Addresses** selected under [Strict Objects](#strict-objects), which is the default, an address the table reports no subnet mask for is reported as absent.
 The mask Nautobot already holds is then left alone, and an address Nautobot does not hold is not created.
-The job logs how many Interfaces this applied to; enable **Debug** to see which addresses they were and on which Interface each was found.
+The job logs how many addresses this applied to; enable **Debug** to see which they were and on which Interface each was found.

 The selection governs reading on both sides, as **Sync Tagged Only** does, so that an address withheld from writing is not reported as a difference on every run.

-Deselecting it syncs the address with a `/32` instead.
+Deselecting it syncs the address as a host route instead — a `/32`, or a `/128` for IPv6.
 That puts it under the wrong parent Prefix and leaves nothing to distinguish it from an address genuinely configured as a host route, so every use of the fallback is logged as a warning naming the address.
-Deselect it only where a host mask is preferable to no change at all.
+Deselect it only where a host route is preferable to no change at all.

 A NAT management address is unaffected by this selection.
-It belongs to no interface, so IP Fabric reports no subnet for it and a host mask is the whole of it — the value rather than a fallback.
+It belongs to no interface, so IP Fabric reports no subnet for it and a host route is the whole of it — the value rather than a fallback.
 Whether that address is carried at all is decided by the **Interfaces** selection instead, since it needs an Interface the device does not have; see [Placeholder Interfaces](#placeholder-interfaces).

-A subnet that does not parse, or that is not IPv4, counts as none reported: it is logged and passed over rather than raised, since one such row would otherwise end the job while it was still reading and lose every address that was fine.
+A subnet that does not parse counts as none reported: it is logged and passed over rather than raised, since one such row would otherwise end the job while it was still reading and lose every address that was fine.
+Either IP version is accepted, since what the sync records is a prefix length.
 Whether the subnet contains the address it was reported for is not checked; that is a different kind of wrong data, and one this sync has no better answer for than the mask itself.

 ## Strict Objects